guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 A while ago I watched a video that explained [how to use shaders to recreate the battle transitions seen in Pokémon] and other RPGs and I was **hooked**!
 I know next to nothing about game development but I knew I wanted to play with shaders and see what I could do.

-Last time I wrote about OpenGL I explained how to render a texture using [regl], so I won't go over that again.
-I'll use the same vertex shader I used before to render textures and then apply different fragment shaders to achieve these transitions:
+[Last time I wrote about WebGL] I explained how to render a texture using [regl], so I won't go over that again.
+I'll use [the same vertex shader I used before] to render textures and then apply different fragment shaders to achieve these transitions:

 {toc}